370 pages · PDF

 $29 $39 introductory price

-Want to build something serious with Podman?
-Talk to us.
-We design and run container infrastructure for a living.
+If you're building production infrastructure with Podman, talk to us.
+We design and run container platforms for a living.